LibbyExley/libbyexley.github.io/_posts/2019-06-27-useful-resources.markdown

 Despite technically being a question and answer site rather than being an educational resource Stack Overflow is extremely useful when learning to code especially when progressing from courses to your own projects.
 Stack Overflow has been really useful on many occasions for simple things such as forgetting a piece of syntax or advice on a larger project.

-__CodeCademy__
+__Codecademy__

-CodeCadmy was where I first started learning.
+Codecademy was where I first started learning.
 It was a very place good to start my journey as it was free so required no commitment and it allowed me to start to completing basic coding exercises in the comfort of my browser.
 As I felt more comfortable and learnt more I progressed to using other resources.